 MySumAgg aggregation satisfies this because we treat the

-sum2 arguments as read-only and create a new
+sum2 arguments as read-only, signified by the box alias, and create a new

 MySum by adding their totals.